Coir: Safety

-Coir is an allergen, as well as the latex and other materials used frequently in the treatment of coir.
+Coir is an allergen, as also are the latex and other materials used frequently to treat coir.

 Biosecurity risks

 Coco fibre can harbor organisms that pose a threat to the biosecurity of countries into which it is imported.
 Coco peat has been imported into New Zealand since about 1989 with a marked increase since 2004.
-By 2009 a total of 25 new weed species have been found in imported coco peat.
+By 2009 a total of 25 new weed species had been found in imported coco peat.
 The regulations relating to importing coco peat into New Zealand have been amended to improve the biosecurity measures.

 On the other hand, coir can also contain beneficial life-forms.
 Coconut coir from Mexico has been found to contain large numbers of colonies of the beneficial fungus Aspergillus terreus, which acts as a biological control against plant pathogenic fungi.
 Trichoderma is a naturally occurring fungus in coco peat; it works in symbiosis with plant roots to protect them from pathogenic fungi such as Pythium.

 Coco peat may be sterilized to remove potential pathogens and weeds along with beneficial life.
 This may be done to remove contaminants in fresh material or to reuse old coir.
 Both heat (boiling or baking) and chemical means can be used.